Waziup/learning-center-content/content/en/courses/7.AIDataAnalysis/1.FundamentalsOfAI/_index.md

 Neural networks have been known since the early days of AI, the problem was that they were very computationally intensive and therefore practically impossible to implement.

 Nowadays, image recognition by deep learning models is already better than humans in some scenarios.
 One area of ​​application is the identification of indicators for cancer in the blood or tumors on MRI images.
-Another, very prominent one, are Teslas self driving cars.
+Another, very prominent one, are Tesla's self-driving cars.
 Which is at the moment only available in the US as a beta tester, but will be available in the future in more and more countries.
 In the following there are some more examples named for applications of Deep Learning:
 - image and speech recognition
 - virtual assistants